Snow totals from around Minnesota

 7.7 inches — Crystal

-7 inches — Mankato, Maple Grove, Cambridge, Montgomery, Falcon Heights, Inver Grove Heights, Farmington, Lakeville, Deephaven; Boyceville, Wis.; Superior, Wis.
+7 inches — Le Sueur, Duluth airport, Mankato, Maple Grove, Cambridge, Montgomery, Inver Grove Heights, South St. Paul, Winona, Farmington, Lakeville, Deephaven; Boyceville, Wis.; Superior, Wis.

 6.4 inches — Edina

-6 inches — Blaine, Ramsey, Rosemount, North St. Paul, Darwin, Otsego, St. Stephen, Red Wing, Douglas, Faribault, Darfur, Albany; Barron, Wis.
+6 inches — Blaine, Ramsey, Rosemount, North St. Paul, Darwin, Otsego, St. Stephen, Red Wing, Douglas, Faribault, Darfur, Le Center, Ham Lake, Grove City, Bloomington, Albany; Barron, Wis.

 5.8 inches — Delano